 Matt - a smooth, clean and natural looking surface without the shine of gloss.
 Perfect for lighting conditions were reflections may impact the viewing of a gloss paper.

 Semi-matt - a smooth and natural looking finish with similar qualities and attributes to most matt surfaces.

-ILFORD RC papers are typically offered in glossy and pearl surface options with MULTIGRADE DELUXE RC also available in a satin.
+ILFORD RC papers are typically offered in glossy and pearl surface options with MULTIGRADE RC DELUXE also available with a satin finish.

 ILFORD FB papers are available as glossy, semi-matt or matt surfaces.